stereobooster/braindb/README.md

 ## TODO

+- [ ] figure out how to use `json_extract` with Drizzle
 - [ ] store all required data in the database instead of calculating it on the fly
+  - do I need to store AST for the link?
+- [ ] optimize resolution algorithm with SQL `join`
 - [ ] mark broken and ambigious links
-- [ ] avoid reparsing with checksum
 - [ ] mark broken anchors (assuming they all link to headings)
-- [ ] optimize resolution algorithm with SQL `join`
 - [ ] generate markdown files with resolved links
+  - resuse stored AST
+  - find away to effectively update AST
+- [ ] a way to clean up deleted files
 - generate JSON files with
   - [ ] backlinks
   - [ ] local graph